sebbkw/networkbursts2022/README.md

-# Generation and propagation of network bursts in the basal ganglia exhibit dynamic changes during early postnatal development
+# Generation and propagation of bursts of activity in the developing basal ganglia
+### Sebastian Klavinskis-Whiting, Sebastian Bitzenhofer, Ileana Hanganu-Opatz, Tommas Ellender

-Code below is provided for analysis described in the paper [biorxiv link here](/).
+Code is provided for the analysis described in the [paper](https://doi.org/10.1101/2022.07.26.501540).